 Laying in bed at stately Francis Manor, Sally confides to her brother Bobby that she just can’t take it there at home, not even for a single night.
 It’s so bad that she actually wants to sneak BACK to school.
 Bobby is starting to learn to fear and loathe Betty, too.
 If the field trip incident of two weeks ago didn’t take care of that, overhearing the screaming fight with stepdad Henry Francis did.
 “I have a stomach ache all the time,” Bobby tells Sally.
 Yes, Betty is the kind of mom that gives boys eating disorders, too.

 By the way, is it just me or is it a little unsettling that Kiernan Shipka’s (Sally) voice is about two octaves lower than her mother’s?
-Unsettling perhaps, but very appropriate as to who the adult in the relationship is–as is the way Sally refers to her mother exclusively as “Betty” these days.
+Unsettling perhaps, but very appropriate as to who the adult in the relationship is–ditto the way Sally refers to her mother exclusively as “Betty” these days.

 The Draper kids discussed running away, but they spoke of it whimsically, from the comfort of the bedroom in stately Francis Manor.
-There’s also Don’s “niece”, Stephanie.
+And then there’s Don’s “niece”, Stephanie.
 Mad Men callbacks are always nice if only to show just how fast the times are changing.
 After all, way back in Season 4 it was Stephanie who first filled Don’s head with the ideas of the Sixties to come.
-She was a Berkeley student in 1964 when we met her, the very semester that Mario Savio and friends instigated the UC Berkeley sit-in and famously blocked the police cars from removing campus protestors, kicking off the Free Speech Movement and everything that followed.
+She was a Berkeley student in Fall 1964 when we met her, the very semester that Mario Savio and friends instigated the UC Berkeley sit-in and famously blocked the police cars from removing campus protestors, kicking off the Free Speech Movement and everything that followed.

 Stephanie seemed so full of optimism and promise at the time.
 What a difference four years makes, eh?
 Stephanie calling Don up for cash from a payphone with the Capitol Records building in the background puts me in mind of Bob Dylan’s only actual 1960s hit, “Like A Rolling Stone,” which paints a grim picture lyrically, but with an uplifting, defiant tune that makes us all want to be the rebel chick out there on the streets calling her own shots.